Stephegbenga/google_maps_scraper/README.md

 # Google Maps Business Scraper

 A Python-based scraper that automatically extracts business information from Google Maps based on search terms.
-The scraper collects details such as business names, ratings, reviews, addresses, websites, and phone numbers.
+The scraper collects details such as business names, ratings, reviews, addresses, websites, phone numbers, and email addresses from business websites.

 ## Features